 WELCOME to Swansea City Opera.
 Since 2006, we’ve toured high-quality opera to venues throughout the UK.
 Our tours include many theatres that rarely programme opera.
 We aim to make the world of opera accessible to everyone.

-Through outreach work in 2020 – 2021, we developed a partnership with Men’s Sheds Cymru, part of an internationally acclaimed movement founded in Australia, which improves men’s well-being.
-Men’s Sheds Cymru supports men experiencing and at risk of loneliness and social isolation.
+Through outreach work in 2020 – 2021, we developed a partnership with Men’s Sheds Cymru, which is part of the internationally acclaimed movement founded in Australia, which improves men’s well-being.
+Men’s Sheds Cymru supports men to develop friendships and new interests and works throughout Wales.

-Brendan Wheatley, Co-Artistic Director of Swansea City Opera, created a libretto based on ‘Shedders’ stories which span the funny to the moving and thought-provoking.
-The opera is composed by composer and clarinettist Lenny Sayers, who is a member of the BBC National Orchestra of Wales.
+Brendan Wheatley, Co-Artistic Director of Swansea City Opera, created a libretto based on the stories of ‘Shedders’ which span the funny to the moving and thought-provoking.
+The opera was composed by composer and clarinettist Lenny Sayers, a member of the BBC National Orchestra of Wales.

 Shoulder to Shoulder’s ensemble features professional singers and musicians, mainly from Wales; many of whom sing and play in major opera houses, companies, and orchestras, including the Royal Opera House, Covent Garden; Glyndebourne Festival Opera; Welsh National Opera; English National Opera; Opera North; Scottish Opera, and the London Philharmonic Orchestra.